howset/so_long/README.md

 ### Notes (Mandatory)
 - Destroy function to terminate is critical!!
 Otherwise there are always leaks or errors.
 - Mandatory part can accept Enemy Patrol characters if the element is present on map though does not do anything about it.
-- Prints movement already on screen instead of on terminal, because it requires only 2 lines of code.
+- ~~Prints movement already on screen instead of on terminal, because it requires only 2 lines of code.~~ Print on terminal in case evaluation needs it.
 - Exit tile is walkable, just because.
 - Ninja adv pack (https://pixel-boy.itch.io/ninja-adventure-asset-pack)
 - Sprite cutter (https://ezgif.com/sprite-cutter)